SRSRA Retiree Resource Center

 Very positively received, these three-hour sessions review important considerations and requirements for successful transition from the Site’s medical benefit plan to the post-65 Medicare-based Retiree plan.
 This training describes how your medical benefits will change, your options within Medicare, and the timing and process to enroll in Medicare and Medicare supplements using RightOpt, the contractor hired by SRS to assist retirees, and how to initiate the SRS stipend.
 The training includes a discussion of RightOpt enrollment procedures and options, benefit coordination issues with Tricare, PEBA and other medical plans, and how to use WageWorks to be reimbursed for out-of-pocket medical expenses.
 The sessions provide the sequence of events and the actions the Retiree must take to successfully transition into the post-65 Retiree Medical Plan.
 The RRC can also provide support and information for considering dental, vision, and other medical insurance.

-Retirees are encouraged to bring spouses or friends along, and the facility is handicapped access.
+Retirees are encouraged to bring spouses or friends along, and the facility is handicapped accessible.
 Your family is always welcome.

 - Enrollment Support

 Enrollment in a Medicare supplement or Medicare Advantage plan must be completed through RightOpt in order to qualify for the SRS stipend.
-The process is lengthy involving many decisions and legally-required procedures.
+The enrollment selection process is lengthy involving many decisions and legally-required procedures.
 There are also benefit coordination issues to discuss.
-There is not just “one right plan.”
+There is not just “one right plan” for everyone.

 Many people feel more comfortable working with an RRC volunteer counselor to review options for their decision.
 They then call RightOpt with any final questions and to complete the enrollment process.
 RRC offices are equipped with computers with dual screens so you can see the same information as the volunteer counselor in reviewing options, and we have speaker phones so that we can jointly participate in the lengthy process of telephone enrollment with a RightOpt agent.
 Since our volunteer counselors have been through this process many times, they can be helpful in explaining your options and helping you understand the decisions and questions which the RightOpt agent must work through in order to successfully complete the enrollment.